Parts of Europe burn as millions are facing record heat

 Officials define a heatwave as temperatures exceeding 25 Celsius for most of the U.K. — and 28 Celsius in London and its surrounding area — for three consecutive days or more.

-AP writers Sylvie Corbet in Paris, Suzan Fraser in Ankara, Sylvia Hu in London and Derek Gatopoulos in Athens contributed to this report.
+AP writers Sylvie Corbet in Paris, Suzan Fraser in Ankara, Sylvia Hui in London and Derek Gatopoulos in Athens contributed to this report.